mojehesehus/WolverineIssue/README.md

 opts.Durability.InboxStaleTime = x.Seconds();

-You can find the code in program on line 42-50.
+You can find the code in WolverineIssue.Program on line 42-50.